pulumi/docs/pulumi-hugo/themes/default/content/what-is/what-are-kubernetes-secrets.md

     Recall that the values are stored as base64 thus we have to decode them to read the actual value.
 Hence the `base64 -d`.

-#### Example 3: Updating a Secret
+### Updating a Kubernetes Secret

-In this example we update the password of our secret so that it's a tad harder and does not match the username.
+In this example, we update the password of our secret so that it's a tad harder and does not match the username.

 1. Determine the base64 encoding of the new password.